 Status of the police and the use of force by the police were regulated by the Law on Police (Sl. list CG, 88/2009) until August 2012, which was abolished upon the entry into force of the Law on Internal Affairs (Sl. list CG, 44/2012).
-As for the most significant change, in accordance with the new Law the police is placed under the jurisdiction of the Ministry of the Interior and is no longer a special administrative body.
-Ministry of the Interior is directly responsible for actions of the police.
+As for the most significant change, in accordance with the new Law the police is placed under the jurisdiction of the Ministry of Internal Affairs and is no longer a special administrative body.
+Minister of Internal Affairs is directly responsible for actions of the police.

 The Law on Police of Montenegro envisaged the following means of coercion: physical force, truncheon, means of fixation, devices for emergency stopping of vehicles, police dogs, chemical means for temporary incapacitation, special vehicles, special types of weapons, explosives and firearms.
 Law on Internal Affairs, in addition to the above means of coercion, further stipulates that police horses and water hose can be used as means of coercion.
-Law on Police envisaged that coercion may be used to: 1) prevent the escape of a person deprived of liberty or caught committing a criminal offense prosecuted ex officio, 2) overcome the resistance of a person violating
+Law on Police envisaged that coercion may be used to: 1) prevent the escape of a person deprived of liberty or caught committing a criminal offense prosecuted ex officio, 2) overcome the resistance of a person violating public order or deprive him/

-126 Art.
+Art.
 12 of the Law on the Protection and Exercise of the Rights of Mentally III Persons.

-127 Art.
-5 of the Law on the Protection and Exercise of the Rights of Mentally Ill Persons.
+Art.
+5 of the Law on the Protection and Exercise of the Rights of Mentally III Persons.

-128 Art.
+Art.
 49 of the Law on the Protection and Exercise of the Rights of Mentally III Persons.

-129 Art.
+Art.
 50, para 2 of the Law on the Protection and Exercise of the Rights of Mentally III Persons.

-130 Art.
-45 of the Law on Non-Contentious Proceedings, Sl. list RCG, 27/2006.
+Art.
+45 of the Law on Non-ContentiousProceedings, Sl. list RCG, 27/2006.

+Art.
+3 of the Law on Internal Affairs, Sl. list CG, 44/2012.

-132 Art.
+Art.
 30, para 1 of the Law on Police, Sl. list CG, 88/2009.

-133 Art.57 of the Law on Internal Affairs, Sl. list CG, 44/2012.